maucoen/UnrealNavigation/README.md

 ### Next Up
-Refactor scene capture solution away from UnrealCV plugin.
-Output a path planning solution (OMPL and ASTRO) from the online generated map.
+Currently creating VR controls to manipulate the ROS system from within a VR headset while in the Unreal Simulation.

 [UROSBridge]: https://github.com/robcog-iai/UROSBridge